PaulmannLighting/apis-saltans/hw/README.md

 `Futures` contains the initialization future and the dependency futures that drive the bridge and event translator tasks.
-Spawn or otherwise poll all dependency futures before spawning or awaiting the `ncp` future.
+Spawn or otherwise poll all dependency futures before spawning or awaiting the `driver` future.
 Backend-specific startup state remains internal to the `Builder` implementation.

 ### `Driver`